mad hr representative pointing door asking candidate leave

 Understanding Workplace Bullying

-• Verbal abuse, ridicule, or threats
+• Verbal abuse or public insults.

 Legal Protections in California